Tanner336/burger/README.md

 If you would like to contribute, all you need is to confirm with myself and to make sure that you leave the project better than when you found it

 ## Questions
-If you have any questions feel free to contact me at the GitHub http://www.github.com/Tanner336 tannercook336@gmail.com
+If you have any questions feel free to contact me at the GitHub http://www.github.com/Tanner336 or tannercook336@gmail.com